Taking the power back from bullies—how to deal with bullying

-Dealing with bullying can be difficult for anyone, but is especially significant if the victim has (or is genetically prone to) an anxiety disorder like social anxiety.
-The bad memories such as name calling, physical abuse or exclusion from social groups can burn a deep path in the victim’s mind.
+Dealing with bullies can be difficult for anyone, but especially if you have social anxiety.
+Name calling, physical abuse or exclusion from social groups can burn deep wounds that don’t easily go away.

 Check out my

 A bully may knock objects out of his victim’s hands, shove or hit.
 No matter what the level of severity, it’s distressing.